go-json-experiment/json/proposal.md

     - The `time.Duration` type accepts a "format" value of "sec", "milli", "micro", or "nano" to represent it as the number of seconds (or milliseconds, etc.) formatted as a JSON number.
 This exists for backwards compatibility since the default representation now uses a string representation (e.g., "53.241s").
 If the format is "base60", it is encoded as a JSON string using the "H:MM:SS.SSSSSSSSS" representation.

 The "omitzero" and "omitempty" options are similar.
 The former is defined in terms of the Go type system, while the latter in terms of the JSON type system.
 Consequently they behave differently in some circumstances.
 For example, only a nil slice or map is omitted under "omitzero", while an empty slice or map is omitted under "omitempty" regardless of nilness.
 The "omitzero" option is useful for types with a well-defined zero value (e.g., `netip.Addr`) or have an `IsZero` method (e.g., `time.Time`).

+Note that all tag options labeled with "**Changed in v2**" will behave as it has always historically behaved when using v1 "json".
+However, all tag options labeled with "**New in v2**" will be implicitly and retroactively supported in v1 "json" because v1 will be implemented under-the-hood using "json/v2".

 ### Type-specified customization